henrywu2019/BentoML/docs/source/concepts.rst

 Defining Service Environment
 ----------------------------

-The :ref:`bentoml.env <bentoml-env-label>` decorator is the API for defining the environment settings and dependencies of your prediction service.
+The :ref:`kappa.env <kappa-env-label>` decorator is the API for defining the environment settings and dependencies of your prediction service.
 And here are the types of dependencies supported by Kappa: